Skip to Main Content

 • LAW 393 Trademark Law and Unfair Competition

-• a substantial research paper in intellectual property law or a related field (complete 1)
+• a substantial research paper in intellectual property law or a related field (complete 1 of the following)

 • LAW 202 Art Law